chronologic/chronologic/audit/code-review/DayToken.md

         * For public calls.
-        * Logs the ids whose balance could not be updated */ function updateAllBalances() public {
+        * Logs the ids whose balance could not be updated */
+    // BK NOTE - The gas cost of this function may be too large for the transaction to fit into a block
+    // BK NOTE - The developers have stated that this function will be disabled by default (variable updateAllBalancesEnabled
+    // BK NOTE - should be false). function updateAllBalances() public {
         require(updateAllBalancesEnabled);
         require(isDayTokenActivated());